Government offers ‘flexibility’ on £300m overspend as it tables Stormont budget

 The overall budget for capital projects is up slightly to £2.24 billion from £2.05 billion in the last financial year.

-Civil servants fear the allocations, which are essentially flat cash on the 2022/23 budget, will result in swingeing cuts to public services given the soaring inflation over the past 12 months and other additional pressures.
+“Despite the progress that has been made with the Windsor Framework (on post Brexit trade), it is with considerable disappointment that I find it is necessary for me to once again step in and set a Budget for Northern Ireland for 2023-24,” said Mr Heaton-Harris.

+“The challenging budget position means that Northern Ireland departments need clarity on their budget allocations now to deliver a balanced budget.”

-The arrangement on the £297 million overspend means that money that would ordinarily be distributed to Northern Ireland (and other devolved regions) as a consequence of policy decisions resulting in funding increases in England will be retained by the Treasury.
+The new arrangement to deal with the £297 million overspend means that money that would ordinarily be distributed to Northern Ireland (as it is to other devolved regions) as a consequence of policy decisions resulting in funding increases in England will be retained by the Treasury.

+That could have significant consequences for Stormont departments later in the year.

+If for instance there was a national pay agreement for public sector workers struck by the Government, the money that would have flowed to Northern Ireland as a result will now be swallowed up paying off the Treasury downpayment.

 While Mr Heaton-Harris has distributed the block grant among the Stormont departments, he will not be taking spending decisions needed within individual departments to ensure they balance their books.